nequlosmaindev/Nequlos-File-Manager/README.md

 # Nequlos
-Nequlos is a powerful php file manager that is free to use.
+Nequlos is a powerful php file manager that is free to use and is portable so you can move it easily between different servers if needed.

 Current Version: 1.5S

 Updates coming soon:
 An easy way to add another theme